Correction: UN-Syria story

 UNITED NATIONS — In a story July 5 about the U.N.
 Security Council failing to agree on an appeal for access to the Syrian city of Homs, The Associated Press reported erroneously that Austria co-circulated the draft press statement.
 The draft was circulated by Australia, a non-permanent council member.

 A corrected version of the story is below:

 UN fails to agree on appeal for access to Homs

 UN fails to approve statement urging Syria to facilitate access to civilians in besieged Homs

 By EDITH M. LEDERER

-UNITED NATIONS (AP) — Members of the deeply divided U.N.
-Security Council are considering whether to approve a statement calling on the Syrian government to facilitate immediate access to the estimated 2,500 civilians trapped in the central city of Homs, where pro-regime troops have launched a major offensive to rebels from the opposition stronghold.
+UNITED NATIONS (AP) — The deeply divided U.N.
+Security Council failed to approve a statement calling on the Syrian government to allow immediate access to 2,500 civilians trapped in the besieged city of Homs, where pro-regime troops have launched a major offensive to rebels from the opposition stronghold.

-The United States and its European allies have proposed three resolutions aimed at pressuring Syrian President Bashar Assad's government to stop the violence, but all three have been vetoed by Russia, Syria's most important ally, and China, which also supports the government.
+The United States and its European allies have proposed three Security Council resolutions aimed at pressuring Syrian President Bashar Assad to stop the violence, but all three have been vetoed by Russia and China, which also supports the Syrian government.

 Diplomats said Russia held up approval of that statement until rebel fighters were routed from Qusair by government forces.

 © 2016 Star Tribune